Shaaali/identity-apps/docs/apis/authentication.md

 <img :src="$withBase('/assets/img/apis/management-apis/register-a-sba.png')" alt="Register a standard based application">

 3. Provide an application name.
-4. Select **OIDC Standard-Based Application** and **Management Application** checkbox.
+4. Select **OIDC Standard-Based Application** type and the **Management Application** checkbox.
 5. Click **Register** to complete the registraion.
 6. Move to the **Protocol** tab and select **Client Credential** as the grant type for the application.

-The client credentials for your application are displayed in the Protocol tab as shown below.
+The client credentials for your application are displayed in the protocol tab as shown below.
 <img :src="$withBase('/assets/img/apis/management-apis/obtain-client-credentials.png')" alt="Obtain the client ID and client secret of the app">

 ::: info